 Travertine is a banded form of limestone naturally occurring along mineral springs around the globe.
 It is a beautiful stone with a unique appearance and distinct texture, which makes it a popular choice in the construction industry.
 Available in ivory, beige, brown, silver, and gold, it has different bands running throughout the surface of the slab.

-Travertine is known for the visible tiny pits scattered across its surface.
+Travertine is known for the tiny visible pits scattered across its surface.
 This “imperfection” is the result of the way the stone formed over time.
 This same characteristic gives it the classic, rustic look when used on floors and walls.

 Widely used in ancient Greek and Roman architecture, Travertine was used to build temples, aqueducts, and amphitheaters back then.
 Today, it works in many applications, such as floors, walls, medallions, fireplaces, and pool decks.
 Outdoors, (1.) it stays cool on your feet and (2.) it provides a safe walking area with the right surface finish.

-Before purchasing a sealer for Travertine, it is important to know the availability of various types of sealer in the market.
+Before purchasing a sealer for Travertine, it is essential to know the availability of various types of sealer in the market.
 These differences affect the appearance of the stone once sealed.
 Some contain color enhancers; while others are water-based.